 The above definitions would initially be modified as follows in this case:

-station (STA): A logical entity that is a singly addressable instance of a medium access control (MAC) and physical layer (PHY) interface to the wireless medium (WM).
+generic station (GSTA): A logical entity that is a singly addressable instance of a medium access control (MAC) and physical layer (PHY) interface to the wireless medium (WM).

-access point (AP): An entity that contains one station (STA) and provides access to the distribution system services, via the wireless medium (WM) for associated STAs.
-An AP comprises a STA and a distribution system access function (DSAF).
+access point (AP): An entity that contains one generic station (GSTA) and provides access to the distribution system services, via the wireless medium (WM) for associated stations (STAs).
+An AP comprises a GSTA and a distribution system access function (DSAF).

-non-access-point (non-AP) station (STA): A STA that is not contained within an access point (AP).
+non-access-point (non-AP) generic station (GSTA): A GSTA that is not contained within an access point (AP).

+station (STA): A GSTA that is not contained within an access point (AP).

 Then, over time, the definition for non-AP GSTA can be removed, as it will have been replaced with STA.